Amusement park: 20th century

-Depression and post-World War II decline

 The Great Depression of the 1930s and World War II during the 1940s saw the decline of the amusement park industry.
 War caused the affluent urban population to move to the suburbs, television became a source of entertainment, and families went to amusement parks less often.

 By the 1950s, factors such as urban decay, crime, and even desegregation in the ghettos led to changing patterns in how people chose to spend their free time.
 Many of the older, traditional amusement parks closed or burned to the ground.
 Many would be taken out by the wrecking ball to make way for suburb and housing and development.
 In 1964, Steeplechase Park, once the king of all amusement parks, closed down for good.
 The traditional amusement parks which survived, for example, Kennywood, in West Mifflin, Pennsylvania, and Cedar Point, in Sandusky, Ohio, did so in spite of the odds.

+Inspired by the layout of Tivoli Gardens theme park in Copenhagen, Denmark, in 1951, Walt Disney came up with the idea of having an amusement park next to the studios in Burbank.
+The park would have been called Mickey Mouse Park, built across the street with a western area featuring a steam driven paddleboat, a turn of the century town, and a midway.
+It was rejected by the Burbank city council in fear of a carnival atmosphere.
+In 1952, he created WED Enterprises to design the park, which was now to be built in Anaheim, and in 1953, was able to convince the bankers on funding the park with the help of a studio artist, Herb Ryman, by making an aerial drawing of Disneyland.
+By July 1954, construction had started with a deadline of one year.
+Disneyland opened on July 17, 1955, and two months after the park opened, it welcomed its one millionth guest.
+Because of the financial success of Disneyland, the amusement industry was reinvigorated.
+What became Busch Gardens Tampa opened in 1959 as a garden and bird sanctuary.
+Six Flags Over Texas opened in 1961, themed to the six countries that ruled over Texas.
+In 1964, Universal Studios Hollywood opened to the public with a studio tour of their backlot that had multiple adventure scenes and became a proper theme park.
+That same year, SeaWorld San Diego opened and displayed many varieties of aquatic and marine life.